danchoi/virb/README.md

 you may need to manually force the session buffer to update itself.
 You can force an update by pressing SPACE in normal mode.

+After you start up Virb, you can also monitor the IRB session you are driving by tailing a file called `.virb/session` (relative to the working directory).

 ## Using Virb with Pry